adetayomathew1/adetayomathew1/README.md

 # Welcome to my Github, I'm Mathew!

-I have a Bachelor's of Science degree in Physics Electronics with a strong passion in the IT and Cloud computing
+I have a Bachelor's of Science degree in Physics Electronics with a strong passion in the IT and DATA

 ## Objective